kubernetes-sigs/external-dns/docs/tutorials/azure-private-dns.md

 This tutorial describes how to setup ExternalDNS for managing records in Azure Private DNS.
 It assumes to deploy ExternalDNS as a container Kubernetes.

->Note: With Azure Private DNS we refer to the successor of the private-zone functionality in Azure DNS, which is a separate, independent product.

 It comprises of the following steps:
 1) Provision Azure Private DNS